-From now on, until Theorem~\ref{th:nf_path} at the end of this section, we fix an initial counter value $c \in \N$ and we only consider computations starting at $c$ which do not include equality tests.
-We refer to a folded path $\chi$ as being valid if $\pathunfold{\chi}(c)$ is a valid computation.
+For the rest of this section we fix an initial counter value $c \in \N$ and we only consider computations starting at $c$ that do not feature equality tests.
+We refer to a folded path $\chi$ as being \emph{valid} if $\pathunfold{\chi}(c)$ is a valid computation.

 Define the following nondeterministic rewriting system on folded paths.
-Each rule of the system has a name, a pattern to match against, a condition which must be satisfied for the rule to apply and the result of the rule.
+Each rule of the system has a name, a pattern to match against, a condition that must be satisfied for the rule to apply, and the result of the rule.
 We denote by $\chi\leadsto\chi'$ the fact that $\chi$ rewrites to $\chi'$.